MarcvdSluys/Meteoserver/README.md

 # Meteoserver #

-A Python module do obtain and read Dutch weather data from Meteoserver.nl.
-The code is being developped by Marc van der Sluys of the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+A Python module to obtain and read Dutch weather data from Meteoserver.nl.
+The code is being developped by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.

 ## Installation ##

 This package can be installed using `pip install meteoserver`.
-This should automatically install the dependency packages `pandas`, `json` and `requests`, if they haven't been installed already.
+This should automatically install the dependency packages `pandas` and `requests`, if they haven't been installed already.
 If you are installing by hand, ensure that these packages are installed as well.

 You will need to obtain a (free) account and API key at [Meteoserver.nl](https://meteoserver.nl/) to download